cadenmiller/spotify-api-arduino-pkce/README.md

 ![Release stable](https://badgen.net/github/release/cadenmiller/spotify-api-esp32/stable)
 Arduino library for integrating with a subset of the [Spotify Web-API](https://developer.spotify.com/documentation/web-api/reference/) (Does not play music)

 **🚧 Work in Progress!
-Changes Happening. 🚧**
+Expect Changes 🚧**

 ## Forked
-This is a fork of https://github.com/witnessmenow/spotify-api-arduino.
-Check out the original library if you are interested it.
+This is a fork of https://github.com/witnessmenow/spotify-api-arduino.<br> Check out the original library if you are interested it.

 #### Improvements
  * Better documentation (still working on this).